aashishrana/corejava/Readme.txt

 Constructor are mainly 2 types non paremetrize and paremetrize constructor Polymorphism mainly  2 types compile time (Function overloading) , run time(Function overriding) Java contains 2 type of packages inbuilt packages and userdefined packages

+To achive multiple inheritance we use interfaces.

+Object class is a parent class of all class in java